Click on the course titles below to view general syllabi for Biology courses.

 BIOL 234 (3) Fundamentals of Genetics

 Genotype and phenotype, mechanisms of inheritance, genetic analysis.
-Please consult the Faculty of Science Credit Exclusion List.
-[3-0-2]
+Please consult the Faculty of Science Credit Exclusion Lists [3-0-2]

 ______________________________________